 When I originally wrote this article, it was my own Mum who was confused by it.
 Her Messages was failing to complete activation because she kept was choosing the 'Don't Allow' when shown a message on her iPad - a message indicating that someone was attempting to access her account 'near St Kilda Rd'.

 This was confusing, given she lived in Clayton - so she she though it best to go with 'Don't Allow' every time it popped up.

 Why do I get a message that shows a sign-in has been requested at some other location?

-When you attempt to sign in with an Apple ID that has 'two factor authentication', this may result in a message appearing on your other Apple device/s.
+When you attempt to sign in with an Apple ID that has something called 'two factor authentication' enabled, this results in a message appearing on your other Apple device/s.

 This is designed to alert you if your Apple account is being accessed by someone you don't know, on a device that you have not authorised.
 (Believe me, it is a good thing - even if it is a little confusing!)

 If you have just signed in to iCloud, iTunes, iMessage or Facetime by entering your Apple ID and password (or just your password, if your Apple ID was already filled in), and almost immediately get a message on another device about someone in your city trying to access your account, you can be pretty confident it is you who have generated this message.